Küng Recorders

 This newest series of instruments from the Küng workshop in Switzerland ingeniously combines the characteristics of both historical and modern recorders.
 They manage to incorporate the strengths of both types of instruments while avoiding the drawbacks: they offer an overtone-rich, complex, sweet, and gentle tone quality, stability of pitch, sensitivity to articulation, and wider range of dynamic expression characteristic of baroque instruments, but they also provide good high register response, full resonant middle and low registers, and ease of playing typical of modern recorders.
 All five sizes have extended ranges of two and a half octaves!
 They blend extremely well in ensembles, yet have sufficient character and projection to be used as solo instruments.
 They are designed to be played at higher breath pressures, have some degree of blowing resistance, and are recommended primarily to intermediate and advanced players with well-developed playing techniques.

 The exterior form of the smaller instruments is derived from an original alto baroque recorder by Rippert.
 All models have curved windways; the tenor has double c'-c#' keys, and the extremely compact bentneck bass has double f'-f#' keys plus two additional keys for easy fingering.
 The new, unique bentneck greatbass has double c'-c#' keys plus six additional keys.
-A matching contrabass has been announced for production in 2006.
-The soprano and alto models are available in a choice of pearwood, plumwood, or palisander rosewood, whereas the tenor and bass are available in either pearwood or cherry.
-The smaller instruments are provided with handsome sailcloth cases trimmed in genuine leather, and the bass and greatbass are provided with an extremely compact, equally handsome black all-leather case.
+A matching contrabass was added in 2006.
+The soprano and alto models are available in a choice of pearwood, plumwood, olivewood, or palisander rosewood.
+The tulipwood models have been discontinued due to the scarcity of that wood.
+The tenor and bass are available in either pearwood or cherry, and the tenor is also occasionally available in olivewood as well.
+The smaller instruments are provided with very handsome fitted hard cases trimmed in genuine leather, and the bass, greatbass, and contrabass are provided with an extremely compact, robust, and equally handsome black fitted all-leather case.

 Instrument Features Wood Net Price